 With the funding, it plans to become profitable next year.
 FlexWage generates slightly under USD 10m in annual revenue and aims to grow its top line to USD 100m in four years.
 It has seen around 400% annual revenue growth year to date.

-The firm is in talks with a handful of venture capital firms and strategic investors in the US for this round, and just started early discussions with an UK investor.
-Dombroski said he doesn’t want a long road show process for the round.
-He prefers to pick up a right investor, move forward, and focus on the business.
+The firm is in talks with a handful of venture capital firms and strategic investors in the US for this round and just started early discussions with a UK investor.
+Dombroski said he doesn’t want a long roadshow process for the round.
+He prefers to pick up the right investor, move forward, and focus on the business.
 FlexWage may consider a “much bigger” capital raise in 12 to 18 months if it finds a compelling acquisition target or wants to support further expansion in the UK and European markets, he said, adding it’s hard to determine the exact size now.

 The company has drawn interest from potential buyers.
 It attracted a public company a few years ago but didn’t pursue a sale then.
 It has one or two ongoing discussions after being contacted by a couple of companies.
 FlexWage values itself north of USD 100m, Dombroski said, adding that it would consider a sale when its investors want to cash out.
 He prefers a buyer that can allow FlexWage to run independently and grow faster.